Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Introduction

-Eq. (\ref{CME}) originally was proposed as \cor{an} expression for the electric current in the presence of external magnetic field and chiral chemical potential.
-It has been proven later using several different methods \cor{\cite{Valgushev:2015pjn,Buividovich:2015ara,Buividovich:2014dha,Buividovich:2013hza,Z2016_1,Z2016_2,nogo,nogo2,BLZ2021}} that in \cor{the} true equilibrium the CME is absent, and Eq. (\ref{CME}) is not valid.
+Eq. (\ref{CME}) originally was proposed as {an} expression for the electric current in the presence of external magnetic field and chiral chemical potential.
+It has been proven later using several different methods {\cite{Valgushev:2015pjn,Buividovich:2015ara,Buividovich:2014dha,Buividovich:2013hza,Z2016_1,Z2016_2,nogo,nogo2,BLZ2021}} that in {the} true equilibrium the CME is absent, and Eq. (\ref{CME}) is not valid (see also recent results of numerical lattice simulations \cite{brandt2024absence,buividovich2024out}).
 However, out of equilibrium the CME is { present} \cite{BLZ2022}.
 For example, for the system with time depending chiral chemical potential the electric current is nonzero.
 For the oscillating $\mu_5$ with frequency $\omega$ Eq. (\ref{CME}) is recovered in the limit $\omega \to 0$ if the limit of infinitely large system volume is taken first.
-Therefore, it is possible that Eq. (\ref{CME}) remains alive in \cor{an}other non - equilibrium context of the steady state that exists in the presence of external electric field, when energy produced by it is dissipated during the annihilation of the electrons and holes of opposite chiralities.
+Therefore, it is possible that Eq. (\ref{CME}) remains alive in {an}other non-equilibrium context of the steady state that exists in the presence of external electric field, when energy produced by it is dissipated during the annihilation of the electrons and holes of opposite chirality.

-Overall, we believe that the mentioned above three steps describe the real situation in solids qualitatively correct.
-The lack of rigorous derivation of this pattern, however, leaves the gap in our understanding of the considered phenomena.
-In the present paper we are trying to close the gap and calculate the magnetoresistance of Dirac semimetals using rigorous kinetic theory based on the Keldysh - Schwinger technique.
-It does not suffer from the mentioned above uncertainties of the phenomenological approach.
-We also suppose that our calculation remains valid for the wider class of type - I Weyl semimetals.

-In our approach we consider the model of continuum Dirac fermions as the low energy effective theory that describes physics of Dirac semimetals close to the Fermi points.
-The mechanism for the annihilation of electrons and holes of opposite chirality is provided by small Dirac mass \ra{ } and {the region of Brillouin zone situated far from the Fermi points (where the chiral symmetry is broken naturally)}.
+We consider continuum Dirac fermion as the low energy effective theory for charge carriers in a vicinity of a Fermi point in Dirac semimetals.
+Chiral anomaly applies to such degrees of freedom.

+As we show in this paper, the mechanism for the annihilation of electrons and holes of opposite chirality is defined by the region of Brillouin zone situated far from the Fermi points, where the chiral symmetry is broken naturally.
+Surprisingly, the most obvious mechanism of chirality breaking---the Dirac mass, happens to be unnecessary in order to have finite results.
+We retain the Dirac mass, which introduces the band gap at the Fermi point, but assume the mass to be small in comparison to the chemical potential (\(\mu = E_F-E_\Gamma\) the distance between the Fermi level and the Fermi point position)
-The dissipation of energy accompanied by the annihilation of pairs {is due to } the imaginary part of electron sel\ra{f-e}nergy.
-It is demonstrated how this imaginary part appears due to interaction with the thermodynamic ensemble of acoustic phonons and/or scattering on impurities.
-The characteristic feature of the semimetals is that the speed of sound (velocity of phonons) is much smaller than Fermi velocity of electrons.